Minangkabau people: Overseas Minangkabau

 Over half of the Minangkabau people can be considered overseas Minangkabaus.
-They make up the majority of the population of Negeri Sembilan, Saribas (Sarawak) (in Malaysia) and Pekanbaru (in Indonesia).
+They make up the majority of the population of Negeri Sembilan, Naning (in Malaysia) as well as Pekanbaru (in Indonesia).
 They also form a significant minority in the populations of Jakarta, Bandung, Medan, Batam, Surabaya and Palembang in Indonesia as well as Kuala Lumpur, Malacca, Penang, Singapore and Brunei Darussalam in the rest of the Malay world.
 Minangkabaus have also emigrated as skilled professionals and merchants to the Netherlands, United States, Saudi Arabia and Australia.
 In the overseas (rantau), they have a reputation for being shrewd merchants.
 The matrilineal culture and economic conditions in West Sumatra have made the Minangkabau people one of the most mobile ethnic group in Maritime Southeast Asia.

 For most of the Minangkabau people, wandering is an ideal way to reach maturity and success; as a consequence, they exercised great influence in the politics of many kingdom and states in Maritime Southeast Asia.
-Overseas Minangkabau are also great influence developing Malaysian and Singaporean culture, mainly language, culinary, music, and martial art.
+Overseas Minangkabau are also great influence developing Indonesian, Malaysian, and Singaporean culture, mainly language, culinary, music, and martial art.

+Ranah Minang

+Minang Realm, sometimes also known as Alam Minangkabau, is a term used to refer to the area inhabited by the Minang.
+The Minang region consists of darek (Minangkabau Highlands) and rantau areas (Outer Highlands).
+The Minang realm is much wider than the administrative boundaries of West Sumatra Province, because it also includes the residential area and cultural influence of the Minang ethnic group in neighboring provinces, Riau, Jambi, and Bengkulu, specifically in Mukomuko, and Sungai Banyak.